ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 self.var_rdir = tkinter.StringVar(value=self.params_directories['rdir'])
 ```

-The first statement will get the `directories` section, while the second one will extract the required value.
+The first statement will get the `directories` section, while the second will extract the required value.

 If we want to get the parameter's value at any point in time, we can simply use the following syntax: